BROAD LEYS

 Ground plan,

-published in: Herman Muthesius, Das englische Haus
+published in Herman Muthesius, Das englische Haus.

-First floor plan
+First floor plan,

-published in: Hermann
+published in Hermann

-Muthesius, Das englische Haus
+Muthesius, Das englische Haus.

 Ground plan by Patkos Mate

-Gate lodge (RIBA)
+Gate lodge

-Gate lodge (RIBA)
+Gate lodge

-Gate lodge with dovecots at the gable (RIBA)
+with dovecots at the gable

 Gate lodge, photo by James on flickr